 Involve others who may have experience identifying fall hazards, such as fellow employees or supervisors; they'll help you identify the hazards and determine how to eliminate or control them.
 Involving others also strengthens your company's safety and health program.

 Evaluate each task you will be performing and look for anything that might expose you to a fall hazard.
-For example, if you will be climbing a ladder to change a light bulb, make sure the ladder is not damaged and that the ladder is stable.
+For example, if you will be climbing a ladder to change a light bulb, make sure the ladder is not damaged and that it is stable.

 Ensure walking/working surfaces have the strength to support workers and their equipment and then identify tasks that could expose workers to falls.
 A walking/working surface is any surface, horizontal or vertical, on which a person walks or works.

 Eliminating a fall hazard is the most effective fall-protection strategy.
 Here are some ways to eliminate fall hazards:

 If you can't eliminate the hazard, take steps to prevent or control a fall.
 Here are some ways to do this:

 Portable ladders, supported scaffolds, and aerial lifts let you get to a work area and support you while you work.
 They make getting to a work area easy, but they can cause falls when they're not used properly.